 #4.
 Bad Bacteria May Increase Your Risk of Dental Cavities

-The scientific studies are still evolving.
-So while we’re waiting for more information to emerge, what can you do to boost your body's good germs?
+The scientific studies are still evolving, but while we’re waiting for more information to emerge, what can you do to boost your body’s good germs?

 - Is there some stewardship you can/should be doing to “cultivate and nurture” your microbiome to maximize the presence of your good germs while discouraging the bad ones?